microsoft/entref-spring-boot/README.md

 Cosmos DB is configured to use the NoSQL MongoDB API.

-In order to demonstrate Cosmos DB performance with large amounts of data, the project imports historial movie data from [IMDb](https://www.imdb.com/interfaces/).
+In order to demonstrate Cosmos DB performance with large amounts of data, the project imports historical movie data from [IMDb](https://www.imdb.com/interfaces/).
 See (https://datasets.imdbws.com/).
 The datasets include 8.9 million peple, 5.3 million movies and 30 million relationships between them.

 ## Architecture